CAVEMaN-SeniorDesign/CAVeTalk/README.md

    `cmake --build build`

+6. Make the script to generate the CAVeTalk payloads for C and C++.

+   `chmod +x tools/export/export_files.sh`

+7. Run the `export` script to generate the CAVeTalk payloads for C and C++.
+The script will ask for a `<filepath>`.
+Remember or write down the `<filepath>`for later use.
+If nothing is entered, the files will export to `/usr/local`.

+    `./tools/export/export_files.sh`

-6. If the project was configured to build tests, run the tests.
+8. If the project was configured to build tests, run the tests.

    `cmake --build build -t test`

-7. If the project was configured to build tests and Gcovr is installed, generate a coverage report.
+9. If the project was configured to build tests and Gcovr is installed, generate a coverage report.
 The coverage report can be found in the `build` directory at `coverage.html`.

    `cmake --build build -t coverage-no-test` or `cmake --build build -t coverage` to run the tests and generate the coverage report in a single command